soumyaveer/soumyaveer.github.io/_posts/2018-01-30-making-trivia-zone-responsive.markdown

 1. Finding the next and previous played trivias data to allow smooth navigation.
 This was handled by adding an attribute in `Serializer` to hold next and previous data.
 2. Loading of all JavaScript files and thus, getting `undefined id` errors for `get` requests while loading other pages.
 This was handled by writing _page-specific JavaScript_.

 Nothing is more fun than working on challenges and nothing gives more joy than overcoming those challenges.
-The fact that I was able to overcome the challenges, achieve the goal of making end user's experience smooth and yet again, learned a lot from **TriviaZone** project makes me very happy!
+The fact that I was able to overcome the challenges, achieve the goal of making end user's experience smooth and yet again, learn a lot from **TriviaZone** project makes me very happy!

 Check out the source code of **TriviaZone** [here](https://github.com/soumyaveer/trivia-zone).